mitulsavani/cv/README.md

 - **Software Developer (Mobile)** @ [AgreeYa Solutions](https://agreeya.com/) _(Aug 2020 - Present)_ <br>
   AgreeYa is a global systems integrator committed to delivering leading-edge, technology-enabled and business-driven solutions to small, medium and global Fortune 100 organizations.
-  - Building hybrid mobile applications for iOS and Android using technologies such as Flutter, Ionic, and React Native
+  - Working experience in the design and development of both greenfield and brownfield mobile applications across various platforms using hybrid technologies such as Flutter, React Native, and Ionic.
+  - Developed many Proof-of-Concepts (POC's) to showcase new features in mobile application development to clients.
+  - Collaborated with DevOps team to design a scalable modular framework for continuous integration and automation of build generation, test case execution, and sending deliverables to the client.
-  - Designed, built, and maintained the high performance, reusable, and reliable code
+  - Working directly with Director and Enterprise Architect to consistently deliver high performance, maintainable, and reliable infrastructure on our client projects.
-  - Provided direction in the development and maintenance as well as participated in various phases of development lifecycle alongside Enterprise Architect and UX Strategist
+  - Worked on estimates for project development and interacted with a client for the daily status call to identify key requirements, define project scope, develop a project plan and schedule.
     <br><br>
-- **Software Engineer** @ [Kandou](https://www.kandouapp.com/) _(Nov 2019 - Present)_ <br>
+- **Software Engineer** @ [Kandou](https://www.kandouapp.com/) _(Nov 2019 - July 2020)_ <br>
   Kandou makes it easy for you to find social good events in your community
   - Expertise in UI/Front-End Development, developing features, and designing user interaction screens
   - Responsible for beta testing and releasing iOS and Android application to 300+ active users on app stores